What You Will Do:

 - Imagine the area under the curve below divided into four trapezoids, each with a width of 1 along the x-axis.
 Do you see how adding the areas of these trapezoids provides an approximation of the true area under the curve?

 - Use your mouse to click and drag on the graph below to draw four equal-width trapezoids under the curve.
-Click Erase Drawing if you need to start over.
+Click the Erase Drawing button if you need to start over.

 - When you are satisfied, click Capture Drawing to copy the image to the clipboard and paste it into your worksheet for this activity.